omarothmann/Mosaic-Montage-Workflow-With-HTCondor/README.md

 # M101 Mosaic Montage Workflow with HTCondor
-For this project, we have decided on using a HTCondor cluster of 3 virtual machines running on  Amazon Linux 2 AMI (HVM) - Kernel 5.10 that was setup on Amazon Web Service’s Elastic  Computing Cloud (EC2) servers.
+For this project, a HTCondor cluster consisting of 3 virtual machines running on  Amazon Linux 2 AMI (HVM) - Kernel 5.10 that was setup on Amazon Web Service’s Elastic  Computing Cloud (EC2) servers.
+The three virtual machines master, scheduler and worker was set up and paired with Network File System (NFS) before executing the workflow.
+The master and the scheduler shares a NFS server-client relationship respectively.

 This setup was created to run a Montage m101 Mosaic workflow  where the output will be two mosaics of m101 and their corresponding area images.
 A linear  DAGMan workflow and a parallelized DAGMan workflow were created and executed to measure  the performance and efficiency of the workflows to see which one is better.